 Since this exercise requires you to read two numbers each line,

-’s result to one as a while
+you can compare scanf’s result to one as a while condition:

 while (scanf(...)==2) {